oshp/oshp-stats/README.md

 The script [oshp_headers](scripts/oshp_headers.py) contains the HTTP headers suggested by the OSHP project.
 It is a configuration material.

 [Visual Studio Code](https://code.visualstudio.com/) is used for the scripts development.
-A Visual Studio Code [workspace file](project.code-workspace) is provided for the project.
+A Visual Studio Code [workspace file](project.code-workspace) is provided for the project with [recommended extensions](.vscode/extensions.json).

 Files: